Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Results

-Table \ref{tab:mlresults} shows the predictive performance results (for the three metrics introduced in Section \ref{sec:setup}) of our PU Learning method and the original non-PU Learning method used in \cite{vega2022machine}.
+Table \ref{tab:mlresults} shows the predictive performance results (for the three metrics introduced in Section \ref{sec:setup}) of our PU Learning method and the existing, non-PU method \cite{vega2022machine}.
 For both methods, we consider two classifiers (CatBoost and Balanced Random Forest) and two biological feature sets (PathDIP pathways and GO terms).

 The best results for each metric (AUC-ROC, G. Mean and F1 Score) are all obtained with our PU Learning method, showing statistical difference on two-tailed t-tests with $\alpha=0.05$ against all other results.
 We highlight the relevance of the F1 Score, maximized by the PU Learning approach using \{PathDIP, CAT\}, as it is the most informative performance metric in PU Learning tasks \cite{saunders2022evaluating}.
 As such, overall, our PU Learning method exhibits a stronger predictive performance than the original non-PU Learning approach by Magdaleno et al. \cite{vega2022machine}.